phaniraghava1234/airfoil/README.md

 # Automatic Curvilinear Mesh Generation for Aircraft Design

 ## Project Overview
-This repository serves as a portfolio submission for the **Airbus Flight Physics Capability Team** (PhD position on Automatic Curvilinear Mesh Generation).
-It demonstrates the implementation of fundamental mesh generation algorithms required for high-fidelity CFD simulations, specifically targeting the generation of **C-Meshes for Airfoils** using hybrid Algebraic-Elliptic methods.
+This project demonstrates the implementation of fundamental mesh generation algorithms required for high-fidelity CFD simulations, specifically targeting the generation of **C-Meshes for Airfoils** using hybrid Algebraic-Elliptic methods.

 ## Capabilities
 1.  **Airfoil Geometry Generation**: Parametric generation of NACA 4-digit series airfoils (Abbott & Von Doenhoff).